3 Billion Rural Consumers — Can Marketers Profit From Them?

 Role of technology as the chief enabler in the rural markets…

-Three Billion Rural Consumers — Can Marketers Profit from Them? three billion rural consumers can marketers profit from them img 661db21c1b6bb
+3 Billion Rural Consumers — Can Marketers Profit From Them? three billion rural consumers can marketers profit from them img 661db21c1b6bb

 Marketing Professor Vijay Mahajan